YanGranat/ClipAIble/PERMISSIONS.md

 **Why needed:** To inject the content extraction script into web pages.
 This script finds and extracts the article content (text, images, headings) from the page DOM.

 ### `downloads`
-**Why needed:** To save the generated files (PDF, EPUB, FB2, Markdown, MP3) to your computer.
+**Why needed:** To save the generated files (PDF, EPUB, FB2, Markdown, Audio) to your computer.
 Without this permission, the extension cannot download files.

 ### `debugger`
 **Why needed:** To generate PDF files using Chrome's built-in print-to-PDF functionality.
 This produces high-quality PDFs with proper page layout and styling.
-Only used for PDF format.
+Only used for PDF format, and the debugger is detached immediately after generation.

 ### `alarms`
 **Why needed:** To keep the background service worker alive during long operations (large articles, translation).
 Chrome's Manifest V3 suspends service workers after 30 seconds, but article processing can take several minutes.
+Interval is set to ≥1 minute per MV3 rules.

 ### `notifications`
-**Why needed:** To show desktop notifications when using the context menu "Save as PDF" feature.
+**Why needed:** To show desktop notifications when using the context menu "Save" feature.
 Notifies you if there's an error (e.g., missing API key).

 ### `contextMenus`
-**Why needed:** To add the "Save article as PDF" option to the right-click context menu on web pages.
+**Why needed:** To add "Save with ClipAIble" options (PDF/EPUB/FB2/MD/Audio) to the right-click context menu on web pages.

 ## Host Permissions